Wood

 who had the title

-from 1819 to 1860, and who was prominent in the military,
+from 1819 to 1860, and who was prominent in the military.

 Eugenie Maltass

-she inherited what is now called
+She inherited what is now called

-The Steinbuchel House
+The Steinbüchel House

 in Bornova,

-with her sister Hortense,
+with her sister Hortense.

-(perhaps her husband was Paterson),
+(perhaps her husband was Paterson).

 had issue,